Congrier

 Congrier ([kɔ̃ɡʁije]) is a commune in the Mayenne department in north-western France.
 The town of Congrier belongs to the canton of Cossé-le-Vivien and the arrondissement of Château-Gontier.

-The inhabitants of Congrier are called Congriéens and their number in 2016 was 921.
+The inhabitants of Congrier are called Congriéens; their number in 2016 was 921.

 Geography

 The Semnon has its source in the commune.

-The town's surface is 24.3 km².
+The town's surface is 24.3 km2.
 It is situated at an altitude of about 80 meters.